Nikhildhasmana89/Metro-sarthi/README.md

 Metro Sarthi 🚇

-Metro Sarthi is a mini-project built using HTML, CSS, and JavaScript.
+Metro Sarthi built using HTML, CSS, and JavaScript, inspired by the Delhi Metro system.
-It is a clone-inspired version of Delhi Metro with a simple and interactive UI.
+It provides routes, fare details, and an emergency contact section with a simple and user-friendly interface

 ✨ Features

 View all metro routes

-Fare calculator for ticket prices
+Check fare prices

 Emergency contact number